 Note: You add reduce the cheese to your preference.

 Look at the beautiful squash strand!
-I had this paired with toasted bagel and it was so good!
+I had this paired with my Homemade Bagel and it was so good!
 This reminded me of Mac and Cheese but 101% better, and healthier (at least the veggie side).
+If you want something lighter with no cheese, check out my Spaghetti Squash Kale and Tomato.